Consumer Product Safety Commission.

 Following is a more detailed discussion of these additions and modifications.
 To best understand the proposed standard, it is helpful to view the current ASTM F 2194-07a ε1 standard for bassinets and cradles and the Commission's proposed modifications along with the explanations provided in section E.2 of the preamble.
 The ASTM standard is available for viewing for this purpose during the comment period through this link: http://www.astm.org/cpsc.htm.

 a.
 Scope (Proposed § 1218.2(b)(1)(i))

 Bassinets and cradles should only be used in the early stages of an infant's development.
-Once an infant can push up by him/herself, a number of hazards are created, most notably falling hazards.
+Once an infant can push up by him/herself, a number of hazards are created, most notably falling Start Printed Page 22306hazards.
 Thus, the proposed rule would add objective criteria of an infant capable of pushing up on hands and knees to the scope of the standard to clarify which products would be considered bassinets or cradles.
 The proposed rule also would clarify that the bassinet or cradle should be used only for infants up to approximately five months of age.

 b.
 Newborn Infant CAMI Dummy (Proposed § 1218.2(b)(2)(i))

 Because the proposed standard would require testing with a 7 pound Newborn CAMI Dummy in the Rock/Swing Angle test and the Bassinet/Cradle Flatness Angle test, proposed § 1218.2(b)(2) would provide this reference and a photograph.

 Proposed § 1218.2(b)(3)(i) would improve the definition of bassinet/cradle by identifying the products that are excluded from the standard.
 The updated definition would clarify that full-size and non-full size cribs are not covered.
 Also, because a bassinet or cradle is defined as a product that must be supported by a base, hand-carrying baskets would not be covered.